sampsyo/cs6120/content/blog/2019-11-01-one-vm/index.md

-This paper also markets Truffle/Graal as the first of its kind, but in its references, it acknowledgs that it is actually not.
+This paper also markets Truffle/Graal as the first of its kind, but in its references, it acknowledges that it is actually not.
 I mainly attribute this to the fact that the paper was published out of Oracle Labs and there may have been conflicts of interest between academics and industry-minded folks.
 In fact, on a [YCombinator][ycomb] message board thread, developers openly refuse to even consider using a product by Oracle.